 Dehydration can show up on the skin in many ways, but most commonly, it’ll appear dull, feel tight and you might spot that lines or dark circles are exaggerated.
 This is your skin’s way of telling you it needs hydration.
 Dehydrated skin can be super temperamental, sensitive as well as showing itself through redness, inflammation and congestion.

 Surprisingly, unless you’ve experienced it of course, skin can feel oily and dehydrated at the same time.
-Oily skin can become even oilier when dehydrated, as low moisture levels encourage the skin to produce excess oil in its quest to combat the lack of hydration - clever huh!?
-But definitely not what we need when we’re already oily, as it’s WATER we’re lacking.
-As a result of this, oilier skin types can be in danger of breakouts when they’re crying out for some H2O.
+Oily skin can become even oilier when dehydrated, as low moisture levels encourage the skin to produce excess oil in its quest to combat the lack of hydration.
+As a result of this, oilier skin types can be in danger of breakouts when they are lacking in water.

-What we really need to know, is what actually causes skin to become dehydrated?
+What actually causes skin to become dehydrated?
 Many external factors can have a serious effect on skin’s hydration levels, like the weather, your diet, central heating and, obviously, whether you’re actually consuming enough water.
-The symptoms of water-hungry skin can come and go depending on your exposure to the above factors, so it’s super important to know how to treat it when you’re having a bout of dehydration.
+The symptoms of water-hungry skin can come and go depending on your exposure to the above factors, so it’s super important to know how to treat it when you are lacking dehydration.